Courting Your Horse

 Straightness Practice – Transforming Your Riding a Step at a Time

 Constant tugging on the reins to keep a horse straight is a common response to a common problem.
-However, straightness is often caused by an imbalance of the horse or the rider.
-There are several solutions that, used together, may resolve the problem permanently.
-Straightness is often treated as the horse’s problem rather than inquiring […]
+However, straightness issues often stem from an imbalance in either the horse or the rider.
+There are several solutions that, when used together, can resolve the problem permanently.
+Straightness is often treated as the horse’s problem rather […]

 Read More